 Line 3.
 Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined on this page).
-You cannot deduct expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
-Do not include expenses for meals and entertainment.
+You generally cannot deduct expenses for travel away from your tax home for any period of temporary employment of more than 1 year.
+Do not include expenses for meals and entertainment on this line.
 For more details, including limits, see Pub.
 463.

-Instead of keeping records of your actual incidental expenses, you can use an optional method for deducting incidental expenses only if you did not pay or incur meal expenses on a day you were traveling away from your tax home.
-The amount of the deduction is \$3 a day.
+If you did not pay or incur meal expenses on a day you were traveling away from your tax home, you can use an optional method for deducting incidental expenses instead of keeping records of your actual incidental expenses.
+The amount of the deduction is \$3 a day for the period from January 1 through September 30, 2009, and \$5 a day for the period October 1 through December 31, 2009.
 Incidental expenses include fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries.
 They do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone calls.
 You cannot use this method on any day that you use the standard meal allowance (as explained in the instructions for line 5).

 Tax home.
-Generally, your tax home is your main place of business or post of duty regardless of where you maintain your family home.
-If you do not have a regular or main place of business because of the nature of your work, then your tax home is the place where you regularly live.
+Generally, your tax home is your regular or main place of business or post of duty regardless of where you maintain your family home.
+If you do not have a regular or main place of business because of the nature of your work, then your tax home may be the place where you regularly live.
 If you do not fit in either of these categories, you are considered an itinerant and your tax home is wherever you work.
 As an itinerant, you are never away from home and cannot claim a travel expense deduction.
-For more details on your tax home, see Pub.
-463. Line 4.
-Enter other job-related expenses not listed on any other line of this form.
+For more information about determining your tax home, see Pub.
+463.

 Line 4.
 Enter other job-related expenses not listed on any other line of this form.
-Include expenses for business gifts, education (tuition and books), home office, trade publications, etc. For details, including limits, see Pub.
+Include expenses for business gifts, education (tuition, fees, and books), home office, trade publications, etc. For details, including limits, see Pub.
 463 and Pub.
-529. Do not include on line 4 any educator expenses you deducted on Form 1040, line 23, or any tuition and fees you deducted on Form 1040, line 34.
+529.